Yellen visits Midwest to showcase improving consumer sentiment, take aim at Trump tax cuts

 Yellen's travel is billed as official rather than political but comes as President Joe Biden is increasingly shifting his focus to an expected rematch against former President Donald Trump in November.
 The economy has been a drag on Biden's poll numbers, but there are recent signs of improving consumer sentiment.

-“Though some forecasters thought a recession last year was inevitable, President Biden and I did not,” Yellen said in prepared remarks on Thursday to the Chicago Economic Club.
+“Though some forecasters thought a recession last year was inevitable, President Biden and I did not,” Yellen said Thursday at the Chicago Economic Club.
 “Instead of contracting, the economy has continued to grow, driven by American workers and President Biden’s economic strategy.
 It now produces far more goods and services than it did before the pandemic.”

 The government reported Thursday that the economy grew at an unexpectedly brisk 3.3% annual pace from October through December.